 - Although not my headcannon, this is a very good piece of writing and a very persuasive essay on how the Driver is a terminator.
 Well done, very well done.

 "Drive" is the main character's name/nicknameThe credits refer to him not as "the driver", but as "Driver", implying it's a proper name, perhaps his last name.
 "Drive" is just a natural nickname for that.

-They are both stunt drivers who turn to crime for the sake of a girl, angering a man more powerful than themselves in the process.
+The Driver is the same character as Luke from The Place Beyond the Pines.They are both stunt drivers who turn to crime for the sake of a girl, angering a man more powerful than themselves in the process.
 They also look completely identical.
 There is only one explanation.

 Hotline Miami is a direct sequel to this movieBoth of the main characters are nameless, and wear a distinctive jacket.
 Both drive cool cars.
 Both are blonde.
 An early mission in the game mentions Jacket 'losing his girlfriend?'
 Hell, it's already a spiritual successor, why not make it an actual one?

+The Driver is Jullian from Only God ForgivesObviously, both men are played by Ryan Gosling but on top of that, their personalities are nearly identical: quiet, mysterious, and violent.
+Either Drive is a prequel or a sequel.
+The prequel theory: Bernie told the Driver that the mob would be after him for the rest of his life, so fleeing to Thailand to work with his brother was probably the safest bet.
+This would explain why Jullian seemed reluctant to be in the family business.
+He wanted to leave the life behind in LA but was trapped working for his insane family.
 The sequel theory: We never saw Chang cut off Jullian's arms at the end of OGF, but Jullian really wanted that atonement.
 Chang, for whatever reason, changed his mind and allowed Jullian to start a new life in LA.
 In order to make amends for his past crimes, Jullian involved himself in the life of his neighbor and her son, willingly giving up his life to help them out.